robotix/2020.robotix.in/_events/fortress.md

 * Restarts will be given only for technical fault in the robot

 * Thresholding time of **15 minutes** will be given in each round before the run starts.

+* The robot has to begin its run from the **START ZONE** marked in the center of the arena.

 **Robot Specifications:**